 No matter how organized you think you are, when you're moving out of your house, it's almost always a stressful time.
 Mix in the fact that most people who sell a home are also buying another home, and you've got double the stress, especially if both transactions are closing concurrently.

-In a kitchen drawer, you might consider leaving your forwarding address for the new buyers, just in case any boxes or gifts are delivered to the house after you have moved out.
-Leave the mailbox key, the number of the mailbox and its location, if you live in a complex, for the buyer as well.
+Consider leaving your forwarding address for the new buyers, just in case any boxes or gifts are delivered to the house after you have moved out.
+Leave the mailbox key for the buyer, as well as the number of the mailbox and its location, if you live in a complex.
 Some centrally located mailboxes store keys at the post office.

-Third, notify the utility companies (gas, electric, water, sewer, trash, garbage, and cable) know of your move.
-Give each one the date to discontinue service and the address for forwarding your final utility bill.
+Let the utility companies (gas, electric, water, sewer, trash, garbage, and cable) know of your move.
+Give each one the date to discontinue service and the address for forwarding your final bill.
 Generally, that date will be the day the sale of your home closes.
-Remember to cancel your daily newspaper, if you subscribe to your news in print and discontinue / disconnect the security alarm service.
+Remember to cancel your daily newspaper, if you subscribe to your news in print, and disconnect the security alarm service.
 Setting all of this up ahead of time will prevent any issues for the new homeowners—and keep you from getting billed for their energy usage.

-Fifth, organize your packed moving boxes.
-It is easier to move your boxes around before the movers arrive or you start loading the truck yourself.
+Moving your packed boxes around is easier before the movers arrive or you start loading the truck yourself.
 Remember that the first box on the truck means it will be the last box off the truck.
 Arrange the order of your boxes by rooms, if you can.
 Label the bedrooms by color or number, and make labels for each of the bedroom doors in your new home.
 This step helps the movers (whether professional ones or your friends) identify the correct rooms for each of your boxes.

-Bonus tip: I pack a separate overnight box for myself, containing personal items, clothing, dishes, pet medications, anything that I might need immediately upon moving into a new home and don't want to spend time digging through boxes to find.
-It used to take me 3 days to unpack an entire home when I was younger, and now it takes 3 weeks.
+Pack a separate overnight box for the household, containing personal items, clothing, dishes, pet medications, or anything you might need immediately upon moving into a new home and don't want to spend time digging through boxes.